-One of the most lucrative online business ventures people are taking on – either full-time or part-time – is domain name investing and flipping.
+One of the most lucrative new business ideas people have turned into a lucrative business – either full-time or part-time – is domain name investing and flipping.

 How domain name investing and flipping works?